AyoubGutin/task-tracker/README.md

 I am making this project, as I would like a local to-do list that is configured for my needs, and is able to run through a terminal.

 ### Current Features:
-- **Add**: Create new tasks with a unique ID, title, optional description, and due date
+- **Add**: Create new tasks with a unique ID, title, optional description, due date, and tags
-- **Update Tasks**: Modify task fields, like title, description, status, or due date
+- **Update Tasks**: Modify task fields, like title, description, status, due date, and tags
 - **Delete Tasks**: Remove tasks by ID
 - **Mark Task Status**: Set tasks as 'in-progress', 'done', or 'to-do'
-- **List Tasks**: View all tasks or filter by status
+- **List Tasks**: View all tasks or filter by status and tags
 - **Persistent Storage**: Tasks are stored in a SQLite database

 ### Requirements: